Erich Friedrich Carl Walter

-Erich Friedrich Carl Walter (surname also Valter; 12 August 1894 Saint Petersburg – 8 July 1981 Gastorv, Germany) was an Estonian clergyman and politician.
+Erich Friedrich Carl Walter (surname also Valter; 12 August 1894 – 8 July 1981) was an Estonian clergyman and politician.
 He was a member of IV Riigikogu.
 He was a member of the Riigikogu since 27 January 1930.
 He replaced Ervin Thomson.
 On 29 January 1930, he resigned his position and he was replaced by Wilhelm von Wrangell.

+Walter was born in Saint Petersburg, then the capital of the Russian Empire, in 1894.
+He died in Eichwalde, East Germany in 1981.